 ….Quesadilla, the meaning of the name is “little cheesy thing”.
 This popular Mexican dish consists of a tortilla that’s filled primarily with cheese and sometimes meat, bean, vegetables, guacamole and spices.
 It’s cooked on a griddle or stove.
 Traditionally, a corn tortilla is used, but there are flour tortillas as well.
 Today, I added some chili con carne that I made a few days ago.
 I took it out and thawed it from the freezer.
 Some of the world’s most delicious dishes started out as a way to repurpose leftovers.
 Even burrata was created as a way to repurpose leftover shreds of mozzarella.
 Beyond cheese, the other fillings are entirely up to you.
-When all of the quesadilla has been cooked, cut each one into three pieces and serve immediately with your preferred toppings.
+When all of the quesadilla has been cooked, cut each one into two or three pieces and serve immediately with your preferred toppings.
 It’s great that I can easily use it for other dishes with the chili con carne I made.
 This is a good tip because I can enjoy different flavors with the same taste.

 Time: 30 minutes

 - 6 tbsp chili con carne

 - Cut the avocado in half and keeping them in the skin, scoop the flesh out and crush with a potato masher.

 2. Season the avocado to taste with sea salt, pepper, and lemon juice.
 Mix them gently and set aside.

 3. Lay the tortilla out on a board and scatter some cheese over one half of each tortilla.